powdahound/powdahound.com/about.md

 <img src="/assets/hipchat_logo.png" class="right" style="width: 150px;">

 In 2009 I gave up the free cable service and left Plaxo/Comcast with two good friends (and HipCal guys) to start [HipChat](https://www.hipchat.com), an instant messaging tool built for businesses.
-Name sound familiar? :) My main focus ended up being on HipChat's backend and operations, though founders really do wear a lot of hats.
-We were small and bootstrapped but the service grew nicely as we learned almost everything needed to build it as we went.
-In 2012 we were acquired by [Atlassian](https://blog.hipchat.com/2012/03/07/weve-been-acquired-by-atlassian/) where the product has thrived and been given an incredibly bright future.
+Name sound familiar? :) My main focus ended up being on HipChat's backend and operations, though as founders we all wore many hats.
+We started small and learned almost everything needed to build it as we went.
+The service grew steadily and in 2012 we were acquired by [Atlassian](https://blog.hipchat.com/2012/03/07/weve-been-acquired-by-atlassian/) where the product has thrived and been given an incredibly bright future.
 It is now far bigger than I ever imagined it being, but I missed that small startup feeling and so decided to leave Atlassian in late 2014.

 <p style="font-family: monospace;">TODO: Start something new</p>